tomnz/pilight/README.md

 > Note: If setting up a server installation on Windows, with PostgreSQL, you may find it easier to install the `psycopg2` package from a binary installer instead of with pip.
 [Download the binary](http://www.stickpeople.com/projects/python/win-psycopg/) corresponding to your Python/PostgreSQL version.

 Create a new database in your DBMS (e.g. PostgreSQL) to use for PiLight.
+These commands will give you a basic functional setup:

+    # Create a new user/password - you'll need to enter it in settings later
+    sudo -u postgres createuser pilight --pwprompt
+    sudo -u postgres createdb pilight --owner pilight

-Copy the settings file and make required changes (particularly set up your output device, light parameters, and database instance):
+Copy the settings file and make required changes.

     cd pilight
     cp pilight/settings.py.default pilight/settings.py

 > Note: Be sure to edit your new `settings.py` file!

+* Configure your output device, light parameters, and database instance.
+* Turn on audio var or ADC support if you need it.
+* Django has a [security feature](https://docs.djangoproject.com/en/1.5/ref/settings/#allowed-hosts) where you must pre-specify all hosts that a given server expects to be accessed as.
+You should populate the `ALLOWED_HOSTS` setting according to the hostname that you gave your Pi.
+For example: `ALLOWED_HOSTS = ['raspberrypi.local']`.

+Follow the sections below to set up corresponding prerequisites for your selected inputs and LED strip type.

 Setup the database:

     python manage.py migrate
     python manage.py createcachetable pilight_cache

+Now you're ready to run!
+Head to the Launch section below.

 Lights